The $\theta$-vacuum from functional renormalisation: Numerical Results

 We proceed with the computation of the full effective potential $V(r^2,\theta)$ without any topological restrictions.
 This is done by starting the flow from the initial effective action in \labelcref{eq:ZFull}.
 For the sake of completeness we remark that this can be done directly for all $r$ and $\theta$ if we would monitor the position of the cusps during the flow: the flow in between the cusps is that of $V_n$ for a given $n$.
 In \Cref{app:CuspPostion} we show how this is done practically; see in particular \labelcref{eq:FlowCusp2,eq:cuspFlowFiniteVolume}.

 However, while possible, the extraction of $V_k(r^2,\theta)$, does not necessitate new numerical computations, but simply the use of the effective potentials $V_n$ obtained in the different topological sectors: as mentioned above, within the cusps the flow of $V_k$ is simply that of $V_{n,k}$ for a given $n$.
 The flowing cusps are simply the intersection points (or level crossings) of the potentials $V_n$.

-Hence, the complete potential $V(r^2,\theta)$ is obtained by the following definition
+In the present work we are only interested in the potential at $k=0$.
+There we exploit \Cref{eq:Energy-fRG} which already includes the relative normalisation between the sectors.
+Then, the complete potential $V(r^2,\theta)$ is obtained by the following definition

 The respective full effective potential for $n\leq 7$ is shown in \Cref{fig:NonAnaPotential}, and carries the non-analytical crossing lines.
 For the sake of clarity we have subtracted the effective potential at $\theta = 0$ case, i.e., the plot shows